Jelizaveta2002/library/README.md

 On back-end I made some additional services and controllers, that allow finding books by specific features (status, title).

+I have method that allow to find book by 3 criteria.

 In my project I also added pagination (2 books/checkouts) per page.

 Both books and checkouts are returned sorted.